RoaaK95/Autonomous_Agents/README.md

 - Pursue
 - Evade
 - Wander
 - Hide
--Other complex behaviours
+- Other complex behaviours

 ## NOTE
 Turn on the **"Camera Controller"** script attached to the Main Camera to experience third-person camera.